Parent - School Covenant

 The Principle of Discipline Practiced by Grace Christian School

-We believe the Bible establishes that all men and women are personally accountable for their actions and attitudes, and that training our children in responsible self-government is at the heart of Christian education.
+We believe the Bible establishes that all men and women are personally accountable for their actions and attitudes, and that training our children in responsible self-government is at the heart of a Christ-centered education.
 School policies and practices are designed, as consistently as possible, to provide this kind of reality training for students.
 By reality training, we mean that the child should be allowed to experience the benefits and rewards resulting from his or her responsible choices as well as the negative consequences resulting from inappropriate decisions.
 While it is important that parents and teachers provide an environment that is characterized by kindness, love, compassion and grace, it is equally important that the child be allowed to experience the real consequences of his decisions.
 The ultimate responsibility for the discipline of the child lies with the parents; the authority of the school is based on, and only as effective as, the authority of the parent in the life of the child.
 Parents who are unable or unwilling to work on providing this fundamental level of discipline for their child will be asked to withdraw from the school.

-The Worldview Nature of Christian Education
+The Worldview Nature of Christ-centered Education

 We do not believe it is enough to merely fill our students’ minds with the content knowledge of our Christian faith by memorizing Scriptures, learning Bible stories, and becoming well versed in Christian doctrines.
 In addition to the mastery of such content, we believe a worldview education that helps them understand the reasonable basis for their faith and that also helps them understand the mindset of the larger culture is essential to preparing them to live as effective Christians in this secular culture.
 To this end, our goal is to work with the parents and local church in producing students who are well-founded in understanding the reasons why Christianity represents the exclusive truth in the midst of a world filled with many conflicting religions and philosophies.

 The Principle of Commitment and Trust Between Parents and School